akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 - `Ecommerce`: categories related to your e-commerce website,
 - `Print`: categories related to your print catalog.

 In the wizard, you would see three options.
-If you're setting permissions for an app that will connect Akeneo PIM with your ERP, you'd probably give the `Own` permission on the `Master catalog` tree only.
+If you're setting permissions for an App that will connect Akeneo PIM with your ERP, you'd probably give the `Own` permission on the `Master catalog` tree only.

 <img class="img-responsive in-article" alt="Step Permissions Own category trees" src="../img/wizard-step2-own-category-trees.png" style="max-width: 500px;">